Author |

 I have some stale bread and the dog's food is outside.
 The birds are loving it!
 Poor dog goes out and tried to defend the yard from the birds- it's a losing battle.
 We have big picture windows and at least once a week a bird thumps into one, but so far it seems to be a non-fatal hit- thank goodness!
 I will try to snag a picture of some of my "friends" soon :D

-Page: of 5 Birdwatching: Previous Topic More birds arriving daily!
-Next Topic
+Birdwatching: More birds arriving daily! |